pereirarodrigo/eportfolio/pages/subjects/intelligent_agents.md

         <h2 id="team-discussions1">Initial Team Discussions</h2>
             <p>Initial contact with my team, Group C, began immediately after the module became available.
 Guilherme, Mohammad, Haris, and I began planning when we'd meet for our first discussion and how communication would occur (such as through Teams, WhatsApp, or Discord).
-While time zone differences did ultimately factor in as a challenge, we effectively managed to communicate our schedules and ideas so that we'd remain mindful of all members' available time.</p><br><br>
+While time zone differences did ultimately factor in as a challenge, we effectively managed to communicate our schedules and ideas so that we'd remain mindful of all members' available time.
+Ultimately, we settled on Discord and created a group chat for our discussions, while also using BigBlueButton for our meetings.</p><br><br>

         <h2 id="colab-1">Collaborative Learning Discussion 1</h2>